How to celebrate St Patrick’s Day

 Do St Patrick’s Day for charity: Get people to sponsor you for wearing an outrageous fancy dress outfit for the day – or even the week – or pledge to run a 10k dressed as a leprechaun.
 You could make green-themed cakes and sell them to colleagues or school friends to raise funds for a chosen charity.

 Book an Irish holiday: If you have never been to Northern Ireland or the Republic of Ireland make St Patrick’s Day the day that you book a trip.
 How does Antrim Glens and the Causeway Coast grab you?
-Or the Ultimate Ireland Discovery tour?
-Among many wonders, both trips include a visit to the famous Giant’s Causeway, where you will be treated to an amazing landscape of coastal basalt columns.
+Or the Dublin & Wicklow Way Short Break?
+Both trips will treat you to many wonders and amazing landscapes.

 This post was originally published in March 2015